Introduction

 The best time

-The optimal time to take magnesium depends on your goal:
+The optimal time for magnesium intake depends on your goal:

-• For better sleep: Take magnesium about 1-2 hours before bedtime.
+For better sleep: Take magnesium about 1-2 hours before going to bed.

-• In case of magnesium deficiency: Divide the daily dose into several doses throughout the day.
+In case of magnesium deficiency: Divide the daily dose into several intakes spread throughout the day.

 With or without food?

-Most forms of magnesium are better absorbed when taken with food.
-This also reduces potential gastrointestinal upset.
+Most forms of magnesium are better absorbed when taken with a meal.
+This also reduces possible gastrointestinal complaints.
 Magnesium oxide should always be taken with food.

 Combination with other nutrients

-Combining magnesium with certain nutrients can improve absorption and effectiveness:
+The combination of magnesium with certain nutrients can improve absorption and effect:

-• Vitamin B6: Promotes the absorption of magnesium into the cells.
+Vitamin B6: Promotes the uptake of magnesium into the cells.

-Conclusion - The full magnesium intake of Nutrador®
+Conclusion - The full magnesium supply from Nutrador®

-Magnesium is a vital mineral involved in numerous bodily functions.
+Magnesium is an essential mineral involved in numerous body functions.
 From muscle relaxation to energy production to heart health – magnesium plays a central role everywhere.
-Unfortunately, magnesium deficiency is widespread in today's society, often without us noticing.
+Unfortunately, magnesium deficiency is widespread in our society today, often without us noticing.

-A balanced diet rich in magnesium-rich foods such as nuts, whole grains, and green leafy vegetables is the first step toward optimal nutrition.
-However, in certain life situations—whether it's increased stress, intense exercise, or certain illnesses—a high-quality magnesium supplement may be beneficial.
+A balanced diet with magnesium-rich foods such as nuts, whole grains, and green leafy vegetables is the first step to optimal supply.
+But in certain life situations – whether under increased stress, intense sports, or certain illnesses – supplementation with high-quality magnesium supplements can be sensible.

 When choosing a supplement, the form of magnesium is crucial.
-Compounds such as magnesium citrate, glycinate, or bisglycinate offer significantly better bioavailability than the commonly used magnesium oxide.
-Innovative products such as Opti Mag 7 capsules from Nutrador® combine different forms of magnesium for optimal effect.
+Compounds like magnesium citrate, -glycinate, or -bisglycinate offer significantly better bioavailability than the commonly used magnesium oxide.
+Innovative products like the Opti Mag 7 capsules from Nutrador® combine different forms of magnesium for optimal effect.

-Taking it correctly—at the right time and in combination with supporting nutrients—maximizes the benefits and minimizes potential side effects for the human body.
+The right intake – at the right time and in combination with supportive nutrients – maximizes benefits and minimizes possible side effects for the human body.
 However, please remember that dietary supplements cannot replace a balanced diet.
-They are, as the name suggests, a complement to a healthy lifestyle.
+As the name suggests, they are a supplement to a healthy lifestyle.

-Invest in your health and ensure you have an adequate magnesium supply – your body will thank you with more energy, better recovery and long-term health.
+Invest in your health and ensure adequate magnesium intake – your body will thank you with more energy, better recovery, and long-term health.

 FAQ